 - d.
 Place the plasma bag on the scale and tare to "zero". - e.
 Our bags currently have three places for the plasma to go to.
 Clamp and cut off two of the plasma bags. - f.
 Break the closure device of the primary bag ("glowstick" on top of the bag) and express the plasma into the satellite bag with the plasma expresser. - g.
 Stop the plasma flow before any erythrocytes enter the plasma bag tubing by clamping the tubing with hemostats ~6cm from primary bag.
 Release the plasma expresser. - h.
 Record the plasma volume on the bag, as well as the collection and expiration dates and ID unit number. - 7.
-Before bringing to the Dispensary to be stored in Cubex: - a.
+Before storing in the Dispensary: - a.
 Bags will need to be labeled with: - i.
 Date of donation - ii.
 Donor name - iii.
 Date of expiration - Red blood cells is 3 weeks from donation - Plasma is 1 year from donation - iv.
 Then label the red blood cells if it donor was positive or negative. - There are Negative(yellow)/ positive (pink) stickers in the donor binder. - b.
 On the right side of the blood donor cart, there are white boxes that the fresh frozen plasma (FFP) goes into.
 On the front, label them K9 FFP.
 Then fill in the blanks on the side of the box FFP is good for up to 1 year from the date it was pulled on. - 8.
-Below is labeling for appropriate storage within Cubex:
+Take to the Dispensary for storage.